 The story of Charlotte Brontë‘s (1816 – 1855) writing life is one of sheer genius meeting tireless determination.
 She and her brilliant sisters Emily Brontë and Anne Brontë took masculine pseudonyms to improve their chances of finding publishers.
 You can read more about the challenges and prejudices they faced in their pursuits in The Brontë’s Sisters Path To Publication.
-Here’s a sampling of quotes from Charlotte’s pen, starting with a query letter — yes, even she was compelled to write them:
+Here’s a sampling of passages and quotes by Charlotte Brontë on the writing life, starting with a query letter — yes, even she was compelled to write them:

 Charlotte’s query letter